cabalamat/ulib/debugdec.md

 ```

 This checks that `square()` receives an `int` and returns an `int`.
 If
-not, a `TypeError` is thrown.
+not, `@typ` raises a `TypeError`.

-You can also allow a parameter or return valure to be more than one type,
+You can also allow a parameter or return value to be more than one type,
 for example:

 ```python